felix-zenk/onboardapis/README.md

 )
 ```

 And there you go!
-You can read more information about available attributes in the ``onboardapis.train.Train`` and ``onboardapis.mixins`` documentation.
+You can read more information about available attributes in the ``onboardapis.train.Train`` and ``onboardapis.mixins`` documentation
+and the respective train's documentation.

 > **Note**: As you may have noticed by now, the package always returns `datetime` or `timedelta` objects for time based values
 > and other values like distances, velocity, etc. in SI units,